retentioneering/retentioneering-tools/docs/source/clustering.rst

 Now in the histogram above we can see that actually 100% of users from cluster 2 have interacted with product 2 and 100% of users from cluster 7 have interacted with product 1.
 It gives.
-All users from both clusters have interacted with catalog and were lost (no convertion).
+All users from both clusters have interacted with catalog and were lost (no conversion).
 Interestingly, non-converted users who interacted with product 2 (from cluster 2) are more likely visit cart (35% of users) before they are lost, than lost users who interacted with product 1 (20% of users from cluster 7).
 This effect was difficult to notice when we